mihan2002/leave-request-api/README.md

 ### 3. Run the backend

-open a command window and change directory to the `leave-request-api` folder and run the below commands
+Open a command window and change directory to the `leave-request-api` folder and run the below commands.

 ```bash
  mvnw spring-boot:run